wivanfelix/LaboratorioCalidad/README.md

 To see the back-end of this application implemented with Java Spring, see [here](https://github.com/gaetanBloch/ecommerce-spring-back).

-## Running Application Process on your computer
+## Running Application Process on your personal computer

 1. Download the application by Clicking [this link](https://github.com/gaetanBloch/ecommerce-angular-front/archive/master.zip)
 2. Unzip the application